Here is your Amazon Prime Day secret weapon

-We are just days away from shopping madness.
-Are you really, really ready for the flood of deals coming during Amazon Prime Day?
+You have one day left.
+Are you really, really ready for the last-minute flood of deals coming during Amazon Prime Day?
 You will be, once you install the Amazon Assistant browser extension, which can track Prime Day deals over the two-day event, which runs 48 hours from Monday, July 15, through Tuesday, July 16.
 You can even get the deals without being a full-time Prime member.

 This free browser extension tool, from Amazon itself, performs three essential tasks.
 First, it can alert you to deals you are following on Amazon.
 Second, it can show you how the Amazon price of a product compares to other sites' prices, even if you're looking in another online store.
 Third, you can use it to add items from other shopping sites to your Amazon Wish List in just a click.